Modelling on the very large-scale connectome

 The global coupling $K$ is the control parameter of this model by which we can tune the system between asynchronous and synchronous states.
 One usually follows the synchronization transition through studying the Kuramoto order parameter defined by \be R(t)=\frac{1}{N}\left|\sum_{j=1}^Ne^{i\theta_j(t)}\right|, \ee which is non-zero above a critical coupling strength $K > K_c$ or tends to zero for $K < K_c$ as $R \propto\sqrt{1/N}$.
 At $K_c$, $R$ exhibits growth as \be R(t,N) = N^{-1/2}\, t^{\eta}\, f_{\uparrow}(t / N^{\tilde z}) \ , \ee with the dynamical exponents ${\tilde z}$ and $\eta$, if the initial state is incoherent.
 Otherwise, the initial state decays as \be R(t,N) = t^{-\delta}\, f_{\downarrow}(t / N^{\tilde z}) \ , \ee characterized by the dynamical exponent $\delta$.
 Here $f_{\uparrow}$ and $f_{\downarrow}$ denote different scaling functions.

 The (noiseless) Kuramoto equation exhibits Galilean symmetry~\cite{pikovsky,Acebron}.
 It is invariant to the global shift of a mean rotation frame $\overline\omega \to \overline\omega'$ and the oscillation-size dependence can also be gauged out by the following transformation: $\omega_i \to a \omega_i'$, $t \to (1/a)t'$ and $K\to a K'$.
-Therefore, for small values of $a$, corresponding to empirical data, we can obtain the same results as for $\sigma=1$ at rescaled, late times and using small global couplings.
+Therefore, for small values of $a$, necessary to transform a normal Gaussian $\omega_i$ distribution with $\sigma=1$, to another Gaussian with $\sigma=0.02$, corresponding to real empirical data, we can obtain the same results as for $\sigma=1$ at late times and small global couplings~\cite{KKIdeco}.
 This scale invariance is an important technical benefit, which can be exploited to simulate ultra-slow oscillations at time scales $<0.01\,\mathrm{Hz}$, shown by human-brain fMRI measurements~\cite{Ponce-Deco-Plos15,DKJR}.